18F/about_yml/README.md

   written at a fourth grade level with the help of fourth graders.
 ```

 `impact`* - What is the measurable impact of your project?
-Use the format shown below, and add line breaks where they make sense.
+Use the format shown below.
 The #dashboard team will gladly help you put this together for your project.
 >
 ```yml
 impact: |